CSU-CS-Melange/alpha-codegen/README.md

 1. ``Help -> Install new software``
    - Select "2022-06 - https://download.eclipse.org/releases/2022-06" as the repository to work with
+   - Search for "Xtext" and select ``Xtext Complete SDK`` and install
-   - Search for "Xtext" and select ``Xtext Complete SDK`` and install (you may find two or more, but pick one - it shows up under multiple categories, but they are the same thing)
+   - Search for "Eclipse Modeling Framework" and select ``EMF - Eclipse Modeling Framework SDK`` and install (you may find two or more, but pick one - it shows up under multiple categories, but they are the same thing)
 1. ``Help -> Install new software -> Manage...``
    - Click on ``Add...`` to add a new repository.
 Create entries for the following 7 locations: